remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 	- 16 measure chorus/outro
 		- On roof?
 Custom stage?
 		- Could ask builders...? esp cuz last section - could show everything else I have.
-	- SCRAPPED
-		- For first bridge, original thoughts:
-		- Scene 4: Remi on bridge outside her room with full moon in background.
-Eyes closed.
-Zoom in/open eyes on last 2 beats.
-			- No dialogue
-			- ぽろなう用ポーズ 05-11?
-		- Scene 2: Sakuya doing chores or something.
-Nonchalant.
-			- No dialogue
-		- Scene 3: Camera facing Remi's back, walking towards Sakuya.
-Sakuya back turned
-			- No dialogue
-		- Scene 4: Remi grabbing/surprising Sakuya from behind.
-More of a sensual grab than a "haguuu~" hug
-			- Remi: ねえ、咲夜。。。
-			- Remi: Hey, Sakuya...
 - Change camera angle/position every 2-6 beats opting to change on the downbeat or the three.
 - Repetition Legitimizes.
 Use similar but short camera motions in repetition to set a motif.
 Short "burst" slides, for example.
 Reset distance to model but change position and repeat general motion.
 - Consider "weird angles" (upside down, sideways) for short scenes